MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/double-action-tutorial.md

 manager: "anneta"
 ---
 # Double Action Tutorial
-This tutorial covers an end-to-end solution using [!INCLUDE[btsCoName](../../includes/btsconame-md.md)]® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)].
+This tutorial covers an end-to-end solution using Microsoft® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)].
 The tutorial details the steps that you have to follow to implement a RosettaNet-compliant solution by creating a trading partner scenario between two fictitious companies: Contoso, the supplier organization, and Fabrikam, the buyer organization.

  This tutorial uses four different Partner Interface Processes (PIPs):